Battle of Wolf Ravine: Battle

 During the previous night of the battle, some 300 meters of railway lines leading to the mines had been ripped up and damaged by the Riffian tribes.
 On 27 June, the Spanish general, José Marina Vega, sent out two columns, one to protect the ones repairing the lines and another, led by Guillermo Pintos, to prevent the Riffians from leaving their valleys nearby.
-Pintos, who had already arrived in Morocco two days earlier, set off on his expedition to the foot of Mount Gurugu.
+Pintos, who had only arrived in Morocco two days earlier, set off on his expedition to the foot of Mount Gurugu.
 In the middle of the day, the terrain leading to the Spanish seemed sloping, while in reality, it was rugged land with deep gullies leading to ravines.

 As they marched, the Spanish found themselves under heavy fire as they crossed the rough terrain.
 Grouped in a dense formation, they began suffering heavy losses.
 As they were approaching the Wolf ravine, Pintos divided the column into two; the right-hand column managed to reach a hill right of the ravine; ignoring Marina's instruction, Pintos led the left column towards the ravine and was killed by a sniper shot as he sat to rest on a rock.
 The column that had penetrated the ravine began to be hit by heavy fire from above and both sides; most of the officers were shot dead, and the troops retreated in disorder, leaving behind a number of dead and wounded as well as mules carrying ammunition.

 In this battle, the Spanish suffered 153 deaths and 500 wounded, or 1,000 casualties, including 180 deaths.